scottstanie/scottstanie.github.io/_posts/random/2015-04-14-sorting-algorithms.md

 ## Big O Analysis of Insertion Sort

 To study the running times of insertion sort, we must define the input size and which running time we mean.
 Most cases, input size means the number of items in the input- in this case, the array of size n.
 When multiplying two integers, the total number of bits needed to represent the input is the input size.
-Running Time is usually measured in primitive \"steps\" to make it machine indepedent.
+Running Time is usually measured in primitive \"steps\" to make it machine independent.
 Analysis can consist of looking at:
 - Worst case run time: theta of n
 - Average case: big-O
 - Best case: